CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 When looking at a traceback, you may want to open one of the source files to understand the cause and the context of the issue.
 Press C to open the source code file corresponding to the current line of the traceback.

-For this feature to work, you need to have configured your favorite editor's command, as well as the location of NVDA source code in case you are not running NVDA from source.
+For this feature to work, you need to have configured your favorite editor's command.
+If you are not running NVDA from source, the location of NVDA source code also should have been configured.
+For more details regarding the configuration, please see the paragraph NVDA Debug & Test Tools configuration.

 ## Python console extension

-In the console, you can call the following command to view the source code that defines the variable `myVar`:
+In the console, you can call the following function to view the source code that defines the variable `myVar`:
 `openCodeFile(myVar)`

-For this feature to work, you need to have configured your favorite editor's command, as well as the location of NVDA source code in case you are not running NVDA from source.
+For this feature to work, you need to have configured your favorite editor's command.
+If you are not running NVDA from source, the location of NVDA source code also should have been configured.
+For more details regarding the configuration, please see the paragraph NVDA Debug & Test Tools configuration.

 The `openCodeFile` functions can be called on objects defined in NVDA's code or on objects defined by add-ons.
-It cannot be called on objects whose source code is not avaiable such as python builtins.
+It cannot be called on objects whose source code is not available such as python builtins.

 Below are examples of call in NVDA's code: